xldenis/Why3-Find/README.md

 # Why-3 Library Manager

 The `why3find` utility is dedicated to the management of Why-3 packages.
+In short, from `why3find` point of view, a why3 package is a collection of why3 source files and associated documentation and OCaml extracted code that are installed at predefined site(s).
+It is designed to be fully compatible with Dune and OPAM.

 ## Why-3 Packages

-From `why3find` point of view, a why3 package is a collection of why3 source files, configuration files and drivers that are installed at predefined site(s).

 Packages are meant to have dependencies.
 Typically package `A` may depend on why3 source files from some other package `B`.
 Hence, `why3find` knows how to